 - Baking sheet

 Chai Macaron Shells

-- 3 large egg whites ~90g, room temperature
+- 90 grams egg whites (about 3 large eggs) room temperature

 - 1 teaspoon vanilla extract